AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-09-14-represent-state-with-html-attributes-not-class-names/index.md

 <a href="/page2/" class="nav-link active">Page 2</a>
 ```

 We can assume that the corresponding styles for the `active` class are sufficient to convey the link's activeness state to sighted users.
-However, importantly, screen readers and search engine crawlers won't treat this link differently than any other on the page because they can't interpret semantics from a class name.
+However, importantly, screen readers won't treat this link differently than any other on the page because they can't interpret semantics from a class name.

 Instead, we can use the `aria-current` attribute, which identifies the current element in a collection of related items.
 The definition of "current" depends wholly on the context.
 In the case of navigation links, the current item corresponds to the current page.
 And as it turns out, `"page"` is a valid value for this attribute, made specifically for this use case.
 So we can set `aria-current="page"` on the link and remove the `active` class entirely: